 Lamborghini responded to Enzo Ferrari's arrogance by building his own sports car, the Lamborghini 350 GTV.
 It was a two-seater coupe powered from the front by a V12 engine.
-Automobili Lamborghini was established as a company in 1963 in Sant'Agata Bolognese, Italy, and changed the automotive world in short order.
+Automobili Lamborghini was established as a company in 1963 in Sant'Agata Bolognese, Italy, and quickly changed the automotive world.

 Between them, they invented the Lamborghini Miura and created the first supercar with a rear mid-engine two-seat layout.
 Just 764 were built between 1966 and 1973, but it became a global sensation.
 Amazingly, the engineers took a massive design idea from the equally culturally important Mini by designing the engine and transmission as a single unit to share lubrication from the oil.

 At the time of writing, Lamborghini produced 27 separately named models, including the all-new Revuelto.

 If you ignore the single and special production cars based on existing models, that number drops to 17 over 59 years.
 The one with the most sub-models is the landmark Lamborghini Diablo, with 18 different variations despite only around 900 being built.

 The lowest-selling model was Lamborghini's second, the 400 GT.
 The best-selling model by far is the Lamborghini Urus.
 In 2022, Lamborghini built the 20,000th unit, and the counter is still ticking.
 The Huracan also reached the magical 20,000 figure in 2022, and the final model year consignment was sold out by May 2023.
 The final production figure has not been confirmed, but it should be around 21,000.

 To put that in perspective, during the Gallardo's entire 10-year production run, Lamborghini only made 14,022 units.

 Not bad for a company that started out with farm equipment.